ivelasq/pipedream/blog/flexdashboard-youtube-api/index.md

 To host the dashboard, I used GitHub Pages.
 In the repository of your dashboard, go to Settings, then Pages.
 Choose the branch and folder of your flexdashboard output, click Save, and then you will have a URL to showcase your work.

-Here is the final URL: [https://ivelasq.github.io/rladies-video-feed/](https://ivelasq.github.io/rladies-video-feed/).
+Here is the final link for this dashboard: [https://ivelasq.github.io/rladies-video-feed/](https://ivelasq.github.io/rladies-video-feed/).

 ## Conclusion